maurijlozano/CUBES/Readme.md

 ## Installation

 For the correct function of the pipeline all the required software (see below) must be installed following the author instructions.
-For the correct function of the software, all the programs must be included in the linux $PATH.
+Additionally, all the programs must be included in the linux $PATH.

 ### Requirements
 - The software needs G. Olsen software which can be found in [link](http://www.life.illinois.edu/gary/programs/codon_usage.html).
 The installation instructions are clearly provided by the author.
 The software must be in the linux $PATH to work correctly.